Whether you’re leaving school, considering a career change, or wanting to return to work after a break, work experience can be a real help.

 Working with us

-In 2017 we launched our brand new Royal London Insight into Work programme, after our members told us how valuable work experience can be.
+In 2017 we launched our brand new Royal London Insight into Work programme for members and their families, after you told us how valuable work experience can be.
 No matter what stage you’re at, we want to help where we can.
-That’s why we opened our programme to all members and their families, aged 14 and above.
+That’s why we've now opened our programme to anyone aged 14 and above.

-With two-week or four-week placement opportunities available in various teams throughout Royal London, such as Consumer, Operations, Finance, Intermediary, HR and Legal, there really is something for everyone.
+With two-week placement opportunities available in various teams throughout Royal London, there really is something for everyone.

 What will you be up to?